jfrux/openpilot-rfcs/deprecation-template.md

 to understand, for someone to write the deprecation guide, and for someone familiar with the implementation to implement.

-# How We Explain This
+# How We Explain This To Drivers

 Does it drastically impact the driver's understanding?
 What kinds of things could we say to explain this to end-users.